What are SDN Architecture Layers

 It has an intelligent design, and its open-source implementation makes it compatible with different vendors.

 - Abstraction: Services running on an SDN get abstracted from the users, and the approach remains hidden.
-They only focus on the end product and the useability of the applications.
+They only focus on the end product and the usability of the applications.

 - Network Programmability: The software living at the back-end of the application used by the open-source APIs helps the hardware interact with them more reliably and efficiently.
 This enables end-to-end network programmability.
 With this type of centralized approach, managing and working have become far more straightforward.